Penn Wood High School: Overview

 Penn Wood offers a variety of clubs and extracurricular activities, including art and music programs, athletics, and academic enrichment opportunities.

 Athletics

 Penn Wood's sports teams are called the Patriots, and they compete in the Del Val League.
 The school's track and field program is particularly well regarded, and has produced multiple Olympic athletes.
 In 2009, Penn Wood's boys basketball team won the first PIAA Class AAAA State Championship in school history.

-Currently, the school's athletics program includes:
+As of 2026, the school's athletics program includes: